 There are plenty of reasons to enable website pop-ups, from making sure tricky functions work properly (including professional and school services) to simply wanting to see everything a trusted website has to offer.

-Nothing’s more annoying than looking for that pop-up window when your browser quietly blocked it, so let’s talk about how to allow pop-ups on a Mac for popular browser options.
+It can be annoying when you’re looking for a pop-up window and your browser has quietly blocked it, so let’s talk about how to allow pop-ups on a Mac for popular browser options.

 Enable pop-ups on Safari